Thdub/NSudo_Installer/README.md

-# NSudo Launcher Installer
+# NSudo Launcher AIO Installer
-Batch script AIO installer for NSudo Launcher (x64, x86, ARM64, ARM) with additional options.
+Batch script All in One installer for NSudo Launcher (NSudoLC, NSudoLG - x64, x86, ARM64 or ARM) with additional options.
 Extracts and Installs NSudo binaries and .json file in custom location, with a convenient browser.
 Pure batch script : No external binaries are required.

 # Install
 1. Launch .bat as administrator.
-2. Browse to desired location, or paste an existing path - either in address bar or message box - then click "Select Folder" button.
+2. Browse to desired location, or paste an existing folder path - either in address bar or message box - then click "Select Folder" button.
 3. Select Options

 **Pre-install notes :** You can edit the following values at the beginning of the script